 - Dashboard's IPs must be configured as RADIUS clients on the RADIUS server using the same shared secret configured in Dashboard.

 - Ensure there are no additional restrictions on the RADIUS server that would prevent it from responding to Dashboard ss the test Access-Request will not contain all attributes (such as Calling-Station-ID), see below for an example message.

 RADIUS accounting can be used with RADIUS authenticated splash pages to provide information regarding when a client was authorized through the splash page, and later had that authorization cleared/expired.
 These messages are sent from Dashboard to the customer's configured RADIUS server.

 Note: RADIUS accounting is only available by default with 802.1X authentication.
 To enable RADIUS accounting for splash page as well, please contact Cisco Meraki support.
-RADIUS accounting is not currently available on Splash Pages for the MX Security Appliance.
+RADIUS accounting is not currently available on Splash Pages for Security Appliances nor Teleworker Gateways.

 When RADIUS accounting is enabled, RADIUS 'start' accounting messages will be sent whenever a client is authorized through the splash page.
 These start messages are sent from Dashboard, typically from the same IP address as used for the authentication Access-request message.
 A ‘stop’ accounting message is generated when the client's splash authorization is manually cleared or expires based on the splash frequency.

 The screenshot below shows a Wireshark packet capture of an example RADIUS ‘start’ message sent by Dashboard (using an IP address of 220.127.116.11) to a RADIUS server.
 When the RADIUS message is expanded, there are many parameters that show the information contained within the ‘start’ message.
 Some data has been obfuscated for security reasons.